noaione/nao-manga-rls/README.md

 `--spreads`, the spread information, can be repeated (ex: `-s 3-4 -s 99-100` will merge page 3 and 4 together.)<br />
 `--reverse`, reverse the order of the spread (recommended for manga/RTL)

-The filename also must match something like this:
+The filename should have the minimum format like this: `pXXX`<br />
-- `Manga Title - vXX - pXXX`
+The prefix `p` is important to differentiate it from any other text in the filename.
+Everything else is ignored and will be included on the final filename.

 This will also make a `backup` folder which contains the unmerged images (in case something went wrong.)